tqre/Docker-Mini-Container/README.md

 http://www.muppetlabs.com/~breadbox/software/tiny/teensy.html

 The executable is compiled with nasm:

-'nasm -f bin -o helloelf helloelf.asm'
+`nasm -f bin -o helloelf helloelf.asm`

-resulting in 'helloelf' executable binary
+- resulting in 'helloelf' executable binary

 I'm trying to run this inside a docker container, but the container hangs... inspecting.